DanialHoepfner/WebScrapingExample/README.txt

 Doing so requires none of the other files, however, step 1 in program can be skipped to just demonstrate the cleaning using fullset.
 Similarly steps 1 and 2 can be skipped and just display the sample statistics using the fullsetclean file.
 The files named arrayX are aggregated in step 1 to make the fullset data.
+Note: code blocks and exploratory commands during cleaning have been removed.